pinejade/pinejade.github.io/content/authors/刘雨喆/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Principal Investigators | 课题组负责人
+  - Principal Investigator | 课题组负责人
 ---

 <style>